 They built the fortresses of Mystras, Passavas, Gustema (Beaufort), and Great Maina.
 The area came under Byzantine rule again in 1262, forming part of the Despotate of the Morea.

 In 1460, after the fall of Constantinople, the Despotate came under Ottoman rule.

 Mani was not subdued militarily, however, and retained its self-government in exchange for an annual tribute although this was only paid once.
 Local chieftains, or “beys,” governed Mani on behalf of the Ottomans.

 The first, and surely the most colorful, local governor was Limberakis Gerakaris in the 17th century.
 A former oarsman in the Venetian fleet turned pirate, he was captured by the Ottomans and condemned to death.

-Following the failure of the Orlov Revolt, in 1776 Mani’s autonomous status was recognized by the Porte, and for the next 45 years, until the outbreak of the Greek War of Independence in 1821, beys again reigned over the peninsula on behalf of the Ottomans.
+Following the failure of the Orlov Revolt, in 1776 Mani’s autonomous status was recognized by the Porte, and for the next forty-five years until the outbreak of the Greek War of Independence in 1821, beys again reigned over the peninsula on behalf of the Ottomans.

 As Ottoman power declined, the mountains of the Mani became a stronghold of the Greek rebels.
 Petros (“Petrobey”) Mavromichalis, the last bey of Mani, was among the leaders of the Greek War of Independence.

 He proclaimed the revolution at Areopoli on March 17, 1821.
 The Maniots contributed greatly to the struggle, but once Greek independence was won, they wanted to retain local autonomy in their home region.